rtsao/csjs/README.md

 ##### Why the name CSJS?

-CSJS files are valid JavaScript, hence the name Cascading Style JavaScripts.
+CSJS is 100% valid JavaScript, hence the name Cascading Style JavaScripts.

 ##### Why not Sass?